Tyler-Yates/historical-objects/README.md

 You will need a [Python 3](https://www.python.org/about/) interpreter to run this application.
 The Python 3 interpreter should include the `venv` module.

+You will need a Redis instance for caching.

 ## Setup

 ### Python